michalgrzegorczyk-dev/angular-component-communication/src/app/3-service/README.md

 value, and any component that needs to use or update that value can read to it.
 Components can also send new values to the service, so it can be full two-way ecosystem.

-In newer versions of Angular, signals make this process easier.
-Signals are a simpler way to work with observables, making it easier to subscribe to and update values in a more straightforward way, but here we're elaborating about component communication, so we will skip the details about different techniques that can be implemented in services.
+When considering only the synchronous approach, signals provide a simpler way to work with observables, making it easier to subscribe to and update values in a more straightforward way, <u>but here we're elaborating about component communication, so I will skip the details about different service implementations</u>.

 | Status | Description                                                               |
 |--------|---------------------------------------------------------------------------|